Rinkanden-entoshi Station

 Rinkanden-entoshi Station (林間田園都市駅, Rinkanden-entoshi-eki) is a passenger railway station in the city of Hashimoto, Wakayama Prefecture, Japan, operated by the private railway company Nankai Electric Railway.

 Lines

 Rinkanden-entoshi Station is served by the Nankai Kōya Line, and is located 39.9 kilometers from the terminus of the line at Shiomibashi Station and 39.2 kilometers from Namba Station.

 Station layout

 The station consists of one island platform and one side platform connected by an elevated station building.
+The Namba-bound platform has space for a fourth track on the outer side, which is fenced.
 The station is staffed.